-The Town offers the choice of four health insurance plans to its active employees: Fallon Health Maintenance Plan (HMO), Fallon Preferred Provider Plan (PPO), Harvard/Pilgrim HMO and Tufts HMO.
+As of July 1, 2018, in an effort to control the escalating costs of health insurance, the Town issued a Request for Proposals to various health care providers.
+The result of that process was a move to consolidate carriers under the Fallon Community Health Plan.
+Under Fallon, the Town offers a Select HMO plan with a broad network, a Direct HMO plan with limited network, and continues to offer the Fallon Preferred Provider Plan (PPO).
 As a benefit of retirement, former Town employees are also eligible for group health insurance coverage.
-Retirees under the age of 65 are covered on the active employee plans with the same contribution as the Town employees.
+Retirees under the age of 65 or otherwise not Medicare eligible are covered on the active employee plans with the same contribution as the Town employees.
 The Town offers four senior plans for Medicare eligible retirees: Fallon Senior, Tufts Complement, Tufts Preferred and MEDEX.

-As of March 1, 2017 a total of 289 active employees (82 Town and 207 K-8 School), 139 retirees (46 Town and 93 K-8 School) and 51 retiree dependents (10 Town and 41 School) were enrolled in one of the Town's health insurance plans.
+As of March 1, 2018 a total of 300 active employees (86 Town and 214 K-8 School), 141 retirees (47 Town and 94 K-8 School) and 56 retiree dependents (12 Town and 44 School) were enrolled in one of the Town's health insurance plans.